Twitter launches subscription service, blue checks for the price of $8

-NEW YORK (KRON) – Twitter launches subscription service for $8 a month that includes blue checkmark now given to verified accounts.
+SAN FRANCISCO (KRON) – Twitter has launched a subscription service for $8 per month which includes a blue checkmark now given to verified accounts.

 The update comes after Elon Musk announced the changes earlier this week.
 According to the update within the Twitter application for iPhone, the changes begin on Saturday.
 Those who sign up for the subscription service now will qualify for a $7.99 price and earn themselves a blue checkmark.